COVID-19 isolation, quarantine or lockdown and returning to school

 Returning to school is important because children need in-person learning and social interactions for their overall development and their social and emotional wellbeing.

-A COVID-safe return to school: what it might look like
+Safely returning to school after isolation or lockdown: what it might look like

-Most schools will send out emails or other communications to let you know how they’re handling a COVID-safe return to school, so make time to read these.
-Some schools might also run online information sessions about the transition, so sign up for these if you can.
+Most schools will send out emails or other communications to let you know how they’re helping children return to school safely, so make time to read these.
+Some schools might also run online information sessions, so sign up for these if you can.